TyrelN/penelope/README.md

 This tab is for jotting down notes and thoughts you would like to keep and be able to find later.
 You can filter your notes by keywords and phrases to more efficiently find them over time.

 ### References
 A gallery of images queried from the [picsum](https://picsum.photos/) api that can be selected to load a larger version of an image that can be scaled via two-touch pinching and one-touch panned.
+The current iteration is an expanded-upon version of the photo gallery exercise from [Reat Native Express](https://www.reactnative.express/exercises/photo_gallery)